Evangelion: 1.0 You Are (Not) Alone: Development

 At the beginning of production, Hiroshi Haraguchi and other crew members began the process of banking, an operation consisting of recovering the sheets containing the original drawings from Evangelion.
 Because of the importance of the process, Haraguchi started early, before storyboards were even in place.
-Anno joined them midway through the process and, as he was the director of the original series, found the frames quickly.
-The banking process was long and complex, as some sheets were not and place or have been used over the years for other projects.
+Anno joined them midway through the process.
+The banking process was long and complex.
 At first, an attempt was made to simply convert the original film of the episodes to digital by doing tests at Imagica, a company specializing in film post-production.
 The film was converted from the original 16mm format to a full 35mm format; however, the images were of lower quality than expected, especially in terms of color and definition.
 Considering the low quality of the process, and the calculated costs of the entire procedure, Khara decided to start directly in digital and redo everything from scratch.

 The initial idea of a simple remake was abandoned, and the project moved away from the track established by the series.
 The production became more frantic, undergoing crises and changes up to the last minute; moreover, production of Evangelion: 1.0 took place at the same time as the second film, Evangelion: 2.0 You Can (Not) Advance.
 In the final film, only a part of the drawings came from the banking process; a third of the first half and almost the entirety of the second half was made of new material.
 Tsurumaki made sure that everything went smoothly, since Anno's policy was to harmonize the new parts as much as possible with the old parts.
 Staff described the work for Evangelion: 1.0 as a live, flexible and at worst disorganized performance; Khara also did many things on the spot, and was frequently forced to redo aspects of the production due to sudden changes in schedule.
 Moreover, Tsurumaki claimed that even the slightest mistake could bring the production out of balance; as each department worked independently, it was hard to know if they were on the right track until the last moment.
 According to Haraguchi, the production had to be flexible so everything could be adjusted and changed during the process, given the constant thinking of main staff.
 Even the title changed during the process; when Evangelion: 1.0 was announced, the film should have been titled Rebuild of Evangelion: 01.